kindoflew/svelte-parallax/README.md

 ### Differences from react-spring/parallax
 * Some of the prop names are changed for no reason other than that I like them more.
 If you are coming from react, `span = factor`, `sections = pages`, `rate = speed`.

 * react-spring/parallax is a scrollable container, svelte-parallax is not (you are scrolling the actual page).
-This means that svelte-parallax can be anywhere on your page and only have the browser scrollbar visible.
+This means that svelte-parallax can be anywhere on the page and the only scrollbar will be the browser's.

 * react-spring/parallax has a `horizontal` prop on the container component, svelte-parallax does not.
 This is mostly because of the point mentioned above — this is not a scrollable container, so you'd have to scroll the actual browser window horizontally, which is gross to me.